Public Service Loan Forgiveness Employer Toolkit

 HOW PSLF WORKS

-To access PSLF, public service workers with federal student loans need to certify with the Department of Education that they work at least 30 hours a week for a government or non-profit employer, which is considered “full-time” for PSLF purposes.* Some part-time workers are eligible, too, if they work multiples with public service employers and their cumulative hours across those jobs equals at least 30 hours a week.
+To access PSLF, public service workers with federal student loans need to certify with the Department of Education that they work at least 30 hours a week for a government or non-profit employer, which is considered “full-time” for PSLF purposes.* This definition of “full-time” is for PSLF purposes only and has no bearing on how you categorize workers for other employee benefits.
+Some part-time workers are eligible, too, if they work multiples with public service employers and their cumulative hours across those jobs equals at least 30 hours a week.

 Public service workers certify their employment and hours using a simple form created specifically for this purpose, the PSLF Form, which requires the employer to confirm past or ongoing employment.
 See our “Sample PSLF Form” for detailed information, guidance, and tips + tricks for easily filling it out.